akiraspeirs/future-ideas/README.md

 My ideas about a possible future of software development.
 I feel these are all achievable with today's technology.

 ## High-level goals
-* Your IDE visualises live production data flowing through your application's code paths (shows density etc).
+* Your IDE visualises live production data flowing through your application's code paths.
 * You can "breakpoint" live production data (non-blocking, a replica of the real data that flowed through).
 * Production incidents will automatically generate a pull request with a failing unit test.
 * The application will attempt to self-heal by figuring out how to pass the failing test.